-The goal of this paper is to understand which factors influenced individuals' attitudes towards same-sex marriage in California, and whether racial/ethnic group variations emerge, even when controlling for other important factors like religiosity and political ideology.
-Unlike the report produced by Egan and Sherrill (2009), this analysis relies not just on one, but three sets of data to investigate voter attitudes towards

-Proposition 8.
-In addition, these surveys were conducted either before or on the day of the election, and not in the days following the election.
+The goal of this article is to understand which factors influenced individuals' attitudes toward same-sex marriage in California and whether racial/ethnic group variations emerge, even when controlling for other important factors such as religiosity and political ideology.
+Unlike the report produced by Egan and Sherrill (2009), this analysis relies not just on one but on three sets of data to investigate voter attitudes toward Proposition 8.
+In addition, these surveys were conducted either before or on the day of the election and not on the days following the election.
 All in all, this mode of analysis offers a more rigorous test of the existing explanations on same-sex marriage opinion formation; it also makes it possible to determine whether similar conclusions can be reached from disparate and independent data sources.
-The first pre-election survey was conducted by the Los Angeles Times/KTLA, and focuses specifically on public attitudes towards same-sex marriage as well as homosexuality.
-The survey was in the field from May 20-21, 2008 and interviewed 834 adult residents of California.^{xi} Several months later, in October 2008, the Public Policy Institute of California (PPIC) interviewed California residents across the state; questions focused on the upcoming elections, particularly opinions on specific ballot initiatives, as well as evaluations of both the state and federal government.^{xii}
+The first pre-election survey was conducted by the Los Angeles Times and KTLA and focuses specifically on public attitudes toward same-sex marriage as well as homosexuality.
+The survey was in the field on May 20 and 21, 2008, and interviewed 834 adult residents of California.
+Several months later, in October 2008, the Public Policy Institute of California (PPIC) interviewed California residents across the state; questions focused on the upcoming elections, particularly opinions on specific ballot initiatives, as well as evaluations of both the state and federal governments.

 The final data source is the LCSLA exit poll, which interviewed 2,686 voters from the city of Los Angeles as they left the voting booths on November 4, 2008.
-Although exit poll data are not typically used in academic research, this data constitutes the best publicly available information of voter preferences on the day of the election.^{xiii} And since this data is being supplemented with other survey data, the analyses are not solely based on this dataset.
+Although exit poll data are not typically used in academic research, these data constitute the best publicly available information of voter preferences on the day of the election.
+And since these data are being supplemented with other survey data, the analyses are not solely based on this data set.

-The LCSLA survey was distributed in 50 randomly and ethnically representative precincts in Los Angeles city (Guerra, et al 2008).^{xiv} Based on this exit poll, 51 percent of Blacks and 53 percent of Latinos supported Proposition 8, whereas only 36 percent of Asians and 21 percent of Whites voted in favor of the measure.
-Thus, relative to the statewide estimates, Blacks in Los Angeles appear to be more divided on the issue of same-sex marriage.
-Based on 2000 Census estimates, the ethnic and racial breakdown in the city of Los Angeles is as follows: Blacks 11.2 percent, Latinos 46.5 percent, Whites 46.9 percent and Asians 10 percent.
-Relative to the ethnic and racial breakdown at the state level, which is 6.7 percent Black, 36.2 percent Latino, 42.7 percent White, and 12.4 percent Asian, the ethnic/racial composition of Los Angeles is not that divergent from these estimates, though the percentage of the Black population in Los Angeles is higher than their share of the statewide population.^{xv} Finally, as the primary interest is to determine whether ethnic/racial differences exist on Proposition 8, this exit poll is advantageous given it sizeable number of Latino and Black respondents.
-Of course, the major shortcoming of this exit poll is that it can only shed light on voter attitudes towards Proposition 8 for a particular subgroup within the California electorate.
+The LCSLA survey was distributed in fifty randomly and ethnically representative precincts in the city of Los Angeles (Guerra, Magnabosco, and Barclay 2008).
+Based on this exit poll, 51 percent of blacks and 53 percent of Latinos supported Proposition 8, whereas only 36 percent of Asians and 21 percent of whites voted in favor of the measure.
+Thus, relative to the statewide estimates, blacks in Los Angeles appear to be more divided on the issue of same-sex marriage.
+Based on 2000 census estimates, the ethnic and racial breakdown in the city of Los Angeles is as follows: 11.2 percent black, 46.5 percent Latino, 46.9 percent white, and 10.0 percent Asian.
+Relative to the ethnic and racial breakdown at the state level, which is 6.7 percent black, 36.2 percent Latino, 42.7 percent white, and 12.4 percent Asian, the ethnic/racial composition of Los Angeles is not that divergent from these estimates, though the percentage of the black population in Los Angeles is higher than their share of the statewide population.
+Finally, as the primary interest is to determine whether ethnic/racial differences exist on Proposition 8, this exit poll is advantageous given its sizeable number of Latino and black respondents.
+Of course, the major shortcoming of this exit poll is that it can only shed light on voter attitudes toward Proposition 8 for a particular subgroup within the California electorate.
 But since the PPIC survey was conducted just a month before the general election, the analysis from this survey can help to validate the exit poll results.